allgreed/digitalocean-token-scoper/README.md

 \* technically they have scoping, you can choose either write or read + write.
 Plz no sue.

 ## Usage
-It's heavily alpha right now - it's proven to work, but ~may~ will require editing source code of PoC quality for your usecase
+It's heavily alpha right now - it's running in production, but ~may~ will require editing source code for setting permissions

 Usernames are fairly arbitrary, however for the development purpose I'm assuming alphanumeric ASCII and that tokens don't contain significant whitespace.